-Yesterday, the California Department of Public Health (CDPH) released 2018 data showing that sexually transmitted diseases (STDs) in the state continue to climb and are at the highest levels in 30 years.
+Yesterday, the California Department of Public Health (CDPH) released 2018 data showing that sexually transmitted diseases (STDs) in the

 In an announcement of the release, the End the Epidemics Coalition said: “These sharp increases in STDs are largely due to inadequate funding and inattention from elected officials resulting in a depleted public health infrastructure that is ill-equipped to handle a crisis of this magnitude.”

 End the Epidemics Coalition partners include Essential Access Health, the Los Angeles LGBT Center, APLA Health, and the San Francisco AIDS Foundation.

 If left undetected and untreated, STDs like chlamydia and gonorrhea can lead to serious long-term health problems including infertility and cancer.
 Syphilis can cause paralysis, blindness, internal organ damage, and neurological problems.
 Congenital syphilis can be fatal to infants.
 STDs also increase an individual’s risk of contracting HIV.
 Gay men, who make up an estimated 40% of West Hollywood’s population, have a statistically higher rate of contracting STDs than do others.

 In 2018 the reported number of gonorrhea cases rose to almost 80,000, which is 211% more than 10 years ago.
 Chlamydia cases in the state topped 230,000 – a 56% increase.
 There also have been continued steep increases in the number of congenital syphilis cases, which are 14% higher than in 2017 and nearly 900% higher than in 2012.
 There were 22 stillbirths or neonatal deaths associated with congenital syphilis reported in 2018.